pukkaone/webappenhance/README.md

     </listener>

-## Escape EL expression values to prevent cross-site scripting
+## Escape JSP EL values to prevent cross-site scripting

 In the `web.xml` file, add a listener: